shirshance/Mito-Aberrant-Peptide-Predictor/README.md

-# Mito-Aberrant-Peptide-Predictor
+# MitoAberrantPeptidePredictor

 ## Overview

-MitoAberrantPeptidePredictor is an in silico mitochondrial translation simulator designed to model abnormal translation events that may occur under altered tRNA modification conditions.
+MitoAberrantPeptidePredictor is an in silico mitochondrial translation simulator designed to model abnormal translation events under altered translation conditions.

-The project was inspired by ongoing research on TRIT1 knockout cells and the potential effects of defective tRNA modifications on mitochondrial translation fidelity.

-The tool predicts how translation outcomes may change when specific codons trigger ribosomal frameshift events during mitochondrial translation, generating alternative peptide products that may not exist under normal conditions.
+The tool predicts how translation outcomes may change when specific codons trigger simulated ribosomal frameshift events during mitochondrial translation, generating alternative peptide products that may not exist under standard conditions.

-These aberrant peptides may potentially become a source of non-canonical antigens and contribute to peptide presentation observed in immunopeptidomics experiments.
+The software compares canonical and altered translation products and identifies peptide regions generated specifically after translation disruptions.

+This project aims to provide a computational framework for exploring how changes in translation behavior can influence protein products and potentially generate novel peptide sequences.

 ---

 ## Biological Motivation

-Transfer RNA (tRNA) modifications are critical for maintaining translation fidelity and proper decoding of codons.
+Transfer RNA (tRNA) modifications play an important role in maintaining translation fidelity and proper decoding of codons.

-TRIT1 (tRNA Isopentenyltransferase 1) introduces the i6A (N6-isopentenyladenosine) modification into specific tRNAs.
-This modification improves decoding efficiency and translational accuracy.

-TRIT1 deficiency has been associated with mitochondrial dysfunction and altered mitochondrial tRNA biology.

-The broader goal of our research is to understand whether disruption of TRIT1 activity may contribute to abnormal translation events that generate aberrant peptide sequences.

-Such peptides could potentially:
+These modifications can influence translation efficiency, ribosome movement, codon recognition, and overall protein synthesis.
+Disruption of translation-associated pathways has been associated with altered translation dynamics and generation of unexpected translation products.

+Abnormal translation events, including altered decoding and frameshifting, may generate peptide sequences that differ from canonical proteins.

+Such peptide products are of interest because they may:

-- Alter mitochondrial protein synthesis
+- Alter protein synthesis
-- Affect respiratory complex function
+- Affect cellular function
 - Generate non-canonical peptide products
-- Contribute to immunopeptidome diversity
+- Contribute to peptide diversity detected in immunopeptidomics studies

+Understanding how changes in translation behavior influence peptide generation remains an active area of research.

-This project creates a computational framework to investigate this hypothesis.
+This project creates a computational framework to explore hypothetical translation abnormalities and investigate their potential consequences.

 ---